Notes about NetworkX namespace objects set up here:

 function to its backend implementation.

-a different backend implementation based on the input graph types, and it also
+implementations based on the input graph types, and also manages the

-manages all the ``backend_kwargs``.
-Usage can be any of the following decorator
+Usage can be any of the following decorator forms:

 - ``@_dispatchable``